Skip to contents

 Wavelet-domain preprocessing

-fsusie() exposes two preprocessing flags for the wavelet matrix:
+fsusie() exposes three preprocessing flags for the wavelet matrix:

 • wavelet_magnitude_cutoff (default 0): wavelet columns with median(|column|) <= wavelet_magnitude_cutoff are masked, contributing (Bhat = 0, Shat = 1) to the SER step.
 Use a small positive value when the response has sparse non-zero entries (e.g., ATAC-seq read pileups).

-• wavelet_qnorm (default TRUE): applies a column-wise rank-based normal quantile transform to the wavelet matrix.
+• wavelet_qnorm (default FALSE): applies a column-wise rank-based normal quantile transform to the wavelet matrix.
 Useful when the per-position residuals are heavy-tailed or visibly non-Gaussian.
-Set to FALSE to skip the transform when the wavelet coefficients are already approximately Gaussian.
+Leave it FALSE to skip the transform when the wavelet coefficients are already approximately Gaussian.

 See ?mfsusie for the full set of preprocessing options.